Galápagos dove: Description

 The Galápagos dove grows 18-23 cm long and weighs in at 67-92 g.
 The long black bill is slightly curved downwards.
 The feet and legs are reddish with some purple.
 A boldly marked bird, the Galápagos dove has dark reddish-brown upperparts, a pinkish neck and breast, a buff-coloured belly, and brown wings, streaked with white and black.
 The skin around the eye is deep blue with a black border.
 The eye itself is brown.
-An iridescent path is found on the side of the neck.
+An iridescent patch is found on the side of the neck.
 The scapular feathers and the wing-coverts are black with a white stripe in the middle running down the length; this makes the wings appear streaked.
 The underparts of the wings are grey to blue.
 The central tail feathers are brown and the outers are grey.

 Females are quite similar to the males, but are smaller – as is the size of their iridescent patch.
 They also have darker back, wings, and tail.